lukso-network/website-support-center/docs/Extension/guides/backup-and-restore.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hyXIKU66cvc?si=maJqk5iY8N9uLY9B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-The Backup and Restore feature of the Universal Profiles Browser Extension allows users to export all of their UPs to a password-protected file to be restored later.
+The Backup and Restore feature of the Universal Profiles Browser Extension allows users to export **all of their UPs** to a backup file (optionally protected by password) so they can be restored later.

 :::info Available Recovery Options